bramvanoploo/su-endless-scroll/README.md

 ```

+- Controller
-- Create the two models in your controller.
+ Create the two models in your controller.
 One containing the data and one to be used in you ng-repeat.
 The latter will automatically filled with the appropriate amount of entries by su-endless-scroll:
  ```js
  yourApp.controller('yourCtrl', ['$scope',
     function($scope) {